LEADERSHIP INSIGHTS

 • Rehearsing out loud helps you hear how your answers sound and builds confidence.

-Communicate clearly on camera
+Communicate Clearly on Camera

 The PD is remote, but how you come across still matters.
 Your voice, facial expression and posture all contribute to the impression you give.